WHAT IS PSORIASIS?

 The vast majority (80% or so) of people living with psoriasis have plaque psoriasis, also called “psoriasis vulgaris.”
 Plaque psoriasis causes patches of thick, scaly skin that may be white, silvery, or red.
 Called plaques, these patches can develop anywhere on the skin but commonly on the elbows, knees, lower back, and scalp.

 Psoriasis can also affect the nails and about half of those who have psoriasis see a change in their finger and or toe nails.
 If the nails begin to pull away from the nail bed or develop pitting, ridges, or a yellowish-orange color, this may be a sign of psoriatic arthritis.
 Left untreated, this condition can progress and become debilitating.
 It is important to see a dermatologist if nail changes begin or joint pain develops.
 Early treatment can prevent joint deterioration.

 It is important to note that psoriasis is NOT contagious, so you cannot get it from touching or being in the company of someone.

-Psoriasis is a complex disease and scientists are still unraveling its mysteries.
-We know the immune system and genes are involved.
+Psoriasis is a complex disease and scientists are still unravelling its mysteries.

 For some people, psoriasis is simply a nuisance while others find that psoriasis affects every aspect of their daily life.
-The unpredictable nature of psoriasis may be the reason.
 Psoriasis is a chronic (life-long) medical condition.
 Some people have frequent flare-ups that occur weekly or monthly.
 Others have occasional flare-ups.